-Sometimes, all of those steps aren’t enough to get a loan approval.
-This is where a co-signer comes in.
+First, let’s define what a co-signer is.
 A co-signer is a person who agrees to pay a borrower’s debt if that person ever defaults on their loan.
-When they sign on the dotted line, they agree to take on the repayment responsibilities at the very moment that the main borrower can’t fulfill them.
-Many lenders will agree to this back-up plan and approve the loan.
+When they sign on the dotted line, they agree to take on the repayment responsibilities if the main borrower can’t repay the debt.
+Many lenders will agree to this backup plan and approve the loan.
+But there are risks to be aware of if your considering co-signing for a loan.

 The Risk of Co-Signing